vuestorefront/storefront-api/README.md

 ### Elastic 7.2

-To run the `storefront-graphql-api` in the `development` mode with ElasticSearch 7.2 please do:
+To run the `storefront-api` in the `development` mode with ElasticSearch 7.2 please do:

 Change the config file (`config.elasticsearch.apiVersion`):